gregjacobs/Autolinker.js/README.md

 ## Users of Internet Explorer 8 and Below

 Autolinker compiles into ES5, and uses ES5 library methods.
-If you need to run Autolinker on ancient browsers (i.e. Internet Explorer 8 or below), you will need some polyfills.
+If you need to run Autolinker on old browsers (i.e. Internet Explorer 8 or below), you will need some polyfills.

 I recommend using the [core-js](https://www.npmjs.com/package/core-js) ES5 polyfill.
 You may also be able to get away with adding the following two